sh1v-max/Learning_HTML-CSS/03_HTML-Inline-vs-Block-element/Readme.md

 - `<u>` - defines text that should be stylistically different from normal text
 - `<var>` - defines a variable

+> A block-level element always starts on a new line and takes up the full width available
+> An inline element does not start on a new line and it only takes up as much width as necessary
+> The `<div>` element is a block-level and is often used as a container for other HTML elements
+> The `<span>` element is an inline container used to mark up a part of a text, or a part of a document
 ## Image
 ![front-end](./images/image.png)